evert/evert.github.com/_posts/2019/2019-01-03-a-look-back-at-sf.md

 So if you're a software engineer and considering moving to the Bay Area, you're probably in for a great time.
-In my case, I worked for Yelp and it seemed that they were doing well doing pretty well in terms of benefits, diversity, pay and all the things any modern company should be. (at least if you're a developer.
-If you're in sales, no free lunch for you).
+In my case, I worked for Yelp and it seemed that they were doing well in terms of benefits, diversity, pay and all the things any modern company should be. (at least if you're a developer).
 But when you go home after work, also be prepared to see the dark side that your industry has created as a by-product.

 Questions / comments?
 ---------------------